FPGA-MAFIA/fpga_mafia/README.md

 ## Inspiration Behind the Project:
-This project draws inspiration from some of the most innovative players in the field of computing.
+This project draws inspiration from innovative players in the field of computing.
 These include:
 - [Tesla: DOJO](https://www.tesla.com/AI) | [Watch the video on Youtube](https://www.youtube.com/watch?v=DSw3IwsgNnc)
 - [Tenstorrent: Wormhole & more](https://tenstorrent.com/) | [Watch the video on Youtube](https://www.youtube.com/watch?v=32CRYenTcdw)
 - [Esperanto: ET-SoC-1](https://www.esperanto.ai/)  | [Watch the video on Youtube](https://www.youtube.com/watch?v=5foT3huJ_Gg)
-Each of these entities has pushed the boundaries of what's possible with modern computing, and this project aims to continue that legacy by offering a unique, highly-integratable mesh architecture that can support a wide range of agents.
+Similarly, this project offers a unique, highly-integratable mesh architecture that can support a wide range of agents, and execute parallel computing for distributed algorithms.

 ## Common Issues: